 “The largest Airline in the World.”
 God knows.
 That’s why I fly them!

-I’m an Elite member of the American Airlines Frequent Flyer program.
-I fly them because I HAVE to.
-They OWN my Airport.
+Many of us are Elite members of the American Airlines Frequent Flyer program.
+We fly them because we HAVE to.
+They OWN our airport.

 The smiling macaroni is so happy and friendly that I am going to run out right now and buy a delicious box of it!

 Kraft Mac & Cheese (more like… Kraft & maybe cheese)

 Work done by Landor (NOT a part of Omnicom, for a change).